 In 2016, she was invited to do a chef residency at Café Henrie, the menu she designed for this limited time pop up included the Dragon and Tiger bowls reflective of her vegetarian and natural foods roots.

-Currently Becerra continues working as a food stylist, is food contributor at Domino Magazine and develops recipes for Bon Appetit Magazine, all while working on her first published cookbook and developing a new restaurant concept in the Nolita neighborhood of Manhattan.
+Currently Becerra continues working as a food stylist, is food contributor at Domino Magazine and develops recipes for Bon Appetit Magazine, all while working on her first published cookbook and overseeing a new restaurant concept in the Nolita neighborhood of Manhattan called De Maria.